svpol/calendar_app/README.md

 # Structure overview

-There are 3 Python files:
+The logic is implemented in these Python files:
 1. calendar.py - contains the `Calendar` class responsible for all manipulations with the calendars.
 2. employee.py - contains the `Employee` class to store data about employees.

    Also there is a **script** to illustrate the work with the calendar.

 3. db_emulation.py - contains the `DataBaseEmulation` class.
 Its functions are just placeholders, they are not truly implemented as no real database is used in the project.

+Tests are represented in /tests/tests.py.